Home FAQ Links About Me Message Board Contact Me Home Image Map

 Album Score: 12

-The first question that should be on everyone's mind when it comes to Booker T. & the M.G.s sophomore album, Soul Dressing is why the heck did it take them three years to come up with it? ...After all three years was practically an eternity in the days of early pop-rock.
+The first question that should be on everyone's mind when it comes to Booker T. & The M.G.s sophomore album, Soul Dressing is why the heck did it take them three years to come up with it? ...After all three years was practically an eternity in the days of early pop-rock.
 Only God can tell me how many bands were born and subsequently died in that period of time, and I don't think he cares. ...Ultimately, the answer to that burning question is that we shouldn't think of early '60s bands as album-oriented.
 Bands didn't start becoming album-oriented until a few years later.
-Naturally, Booker T. & the M.G.s were still active all those years not only acting as the backing band to legendary people like Otis Redding and ; they were just predominately singles oriented.
+Naturally, Booker T. & The M.G.s were still active all those years not only acting as the backing band to legendary people like Otis Redding and ; they were just predominately singles oriented.
 (The Yardbirds are perhaps the most famous example of a singles-oriented band.)
 Thus, this isn't so much an “album” but rather a compilation of their singles from 1963-1965.

 One huge thing Soul Dressing has over Green Onions is that it has far more of a concentration of tight and danceable songs.
 If you played both albums back-to-back at a '60s dance party (if people even have those), I'd imagine you'll get the strongest overall reaction from Soul Dressing.
 However, one thing that Soul Dressing doesn't have is a song quite like “Green Onions,” which has managed to reverberate through the ages.
 I mean, I like some songs here quite a lot, but there's nothing here that makes quite the same imprint on you.

 “Tic-Tac-Toe” at least gets an honorable mention, though.
 I saw a YouTube video of a bunch of '60s kids dancing to it in black-and-white, and it looked convincing enough!
-What's really nice about Booker T. & the M.G.s records is that their music is great on two levels.
+What's really nice about Booker T. & The M.G.s records is that their music is great on two levels.
 Firstly, if you want something to dance to, these guys know how to create a rhythm.
 Secondly, if you don't want to dance but would rather sit down and listen to something with headphones on, you'll find plenty of interesting things to soak up.
 If you're a budding drummer, bass player, keyboardist or electric guitar player, you might even want to arm yourself with a notepad and pen.
 Holy cow, that bass groove is smokin', isn't it?
 But you can also listen to Booker T. fill it up with some of the most amazing electric organ fills imaginable, and Steve Cropper has a chance to respond to that with an especially enjoyable nimble-fingered electric guitar solo in the middle.
 Hearing these guys play off each other, I have to wonder if they ever actually talked to one another in the studio...
 They could get by simply with noodling at each other during one of their sessions.

 Lewie Steinberg comes up with this thumpy-growly bass guitar sound for “Big Train” and “Chinese Checkers,” which is a sound I'm sure inspired many-a-budding rock 'n' roll bassist back in the day!
 How would heavy metal have ever been formed if people didn't play around with their amplification like that in the early '60s? ...It also kind of freaks me out to hear it, but the way Booker T. altered his organ to make wavy sounds in “Plum Nellie” makes it sound a lot like a synthesizer from the mid '70s.
 That's such a cool sound!
 Another hopelessly cool sound: that echoey drumming on the title track.
 I only wish I had Al Jackson playing that on video so that I could examine it in slow-motion.
 People make drum sounds like that with machines nowadays, but that's actually HIM doing that live!
 And drum machines never really seem to get close to matching that sound anyway.

 I haven't mentioned yet that, unlike Green Onions, nearly all of these songs are originals.
-That's rather shocking to me, because Booker T. & the M.G.s would become predominantly a covers band later in the '60s. ...But, ya know?
+That's rather shocking to me, because Booker T. & The M.G.s would become predominantly a covers band later in the '60s. ...But, ya know?
 These so-called originals might as well have been covers anyway, seeing that they're all based on very generic R&B chord progressions!
 I usually hate hearing such overused and tired progressions, but as I said in my Green Onions review, it's how these guys play over them that makes it all seem so fresh.
 The album's lone cover is “Mercy Mercy,” which you'll probably recognize from that kick-ass version The Rolling Stones did on Out of Our Heads.
 That's another good one to listen to just to hear how many notes Booker T. was able to jam-pack into his organ in what was originally an extremely simple vocal melody.
 “Jelly Bread” is obviously a clone of “Green Onions” since it uses the exact same riff, but listening to all those wild, inventive, and stinging instrumental solos strewn throughout it, it shows us that there was life in that old thing yet.

 For whatever reason, this is actually the third time I've reviewed this album.
 The first time, I disliked it.
 The second time, I liked it.
 This third time, I LOVVVVVVVVVVVVVED it. ...Is there a ceiling?
 Am I going to want to marry it next?
 This is the first time in my illustrious music reviewing career, however, I've ever considered the notion that this album might actually be better than that mega-classic Green Onions.
 I mean, this is a near-13 whereas the previous album was just a strong 12.
 All the same, for all you hopeless '60s R&B fools, this is something you've got to hear.